Pelorus Bridge

-Pelorus Bridge is a tiny locality in Marlborough, New Zealand where the Rai River meets Pelorus River. crosses the Pelorus River at Pelorus Bridge Scenic Reserve, which was used as one of the film locations for The Hobbit: The Desolation of Smaug.
+Pelorus Bridge is a tiny locality in Marlborough, in New Zealand's South Island, where the Rai River meets Pelorus River. crosses the Pelorus River at Pelorus Bridge Scenic Reserve, which was used as one of the film locations for The Hobbit: The Desolation of Smaug.
 You can take a guided kayak tour to experience this Hobbit filming location.

 The scenic reserve contains one of the last stands of original river flat forest in the area.
-The forest contains a mixture of beech and other broadleaf species, as well as mature podocarps such as rimu, kahikatea and totara towering over the canopy.
+The forest contains a mixture of beech and other broadleaf species, as well as mature podocarps such as rimu, kahikatea and tōtara towering over the canopy.
 Several easy walking tracks connect the camping ground, picnic site, river, and the carparks.
-A circular walk leads over a pedestrian suspension bridge over the Rai River.
+A circular walk leads over a pedestrian suspension bridge on the Rai River.

 The closest small towns are Rai Valley 7 km to the north, and Canvastown 8 km to the east.
 A cafe is situated at the Pelorus Bridge Scenic Reserve.